- Keep in mind that times of stress can create unexpected issues. Different people have different coping strategies and this can lead to clashes.

 Dealing with relationship challenges while living with cancer

 A diagnosis can lead to you feeling alone and isolated in your situation, or conversely, you may feel that those around you are too involved and you’d rather be left alone.

 Avoiding communication breakdown in a relationship that is coping with cancer

-How to move forward if you are experiencing relationship challenges while living with cancer
+How to move forward if you are experiencing relationship challenges after a diagnosis of cancer